Internal processes at the School of Communication and Culture

 Application procedure

-• No later than August 23 2024, send a preliminary project description and a draft budget (see standard budget template here) to research consultant Helle Breth Klausen (hbk@cc.au.dk).
+• No later than August 23 2024, send a preliminary project description and a draft budget (see standard budget template, DK only) to research consultant Helle Breth Klausen (hbk@cc.au.dk).
 The research consultant will forward the description to the relevant administrative officer for an assessment of the academic relevance and anchoring of the project.

 • Once the administrative officer has approved the project's academic relevance for the school, the research consultant will prepare a hosting commitment on behalf of the School of Communication and Culture, which can be attached to the application.